-Aug 24: Cornell Cog Sci co-director Morton Christiansen's recent plenary lecture at the 13th International Congress for the Study of Child Language (University of Amsterdam, 15 July 2014) can be viewed as a streaming video here.
+Aug 24: Cornell Cog Sci co-director Morten Christiansen's recent plenary lecture at the 13th International Congress for the Study of Child Language (University of Amsterdam, 15 July 2014) can be viewed as a streaming video here.

 (if you're using Safari, you may need to open your preferences, click on the "Advanced" tab, and untick "Stop plug-ins to save power" as that interferes with the video interface.
 Reload the page and it should show).

 The interdisciplinary Cognitive Science program at Cornell supports connections to Psychology, Computer Science, Linguistics, Human Development, Philosophy, Neurobiology, Information Science, Mathematics, computational vision, and computational linguistics.